Age Limits for Teeth Aligners & Braces

 Limits for Aligners

-Byte can help children as young as 12 years old with aligners, but will ask for parental approval in any customer younger than 18.
-All candidates must have all of their adult teeth and receive approval from a Byte orthodontists.
-Byte aligners are comfortable to wear, and they're hard to see.
-For any child looking for an easy way to amend their smile, our products are good choices.
+Byte aligners can help children as young as 12 years old (we will ask for parental approval for any customer younger than 18).
+All candidates must have all of their adult teeth and receive approval from their clinical team.
+Byte aligner are comfortable to wear - and they're hard to see.
+For any child looking for an easy way to amend their smile, our products are a good choice.

 We have no upper age limit, and Byte aligners are a great choice for adults.
-HyperByte® technology typically moves teeth faster than our competition, which means it can often help our adult customers get the smile they want without waiting years for it.
-You’ll only use the HyperByte tool for 5 minutes per day, but it can make a big difference in your treatment timeline.
+HyperByte® technology may help accelerate tooth movement and reduce discomfort, which means it can often help our adult customers get the smile they want without waiting years for it.
+You’ll only use the HyperByte tool for 5 minutes per day, but it can make a big difference in your treatment timeline.*